 It might also be the case, that the workflow of the partner university is asking for a document which is a product of the UT Mobility Online system but which you haven't gotten to yet in your UT workflow.
 For this kind of conflicting issues, please notify the exchange coordinator by dropping by during one of the open hours.

-I want to register for exchange ('courses abroad') for the second semester of 2017/2018.
+I want to register for exchange ('courses abroad') for the second (or Spring) semester of an academic year.
 Are all partners still available?

 When you apply in Mobility Online, all partners of your programme will be available for selection.
 If you do choose a partner without available places (see the table), this university will be removed from your application before the selection procedure starts.
 In other words: choose wisely, and no, this is not a mistake (although typing errors can not completely be excluded), but inherent to the architecture of the software.